-The model was developed on the basis of concepts put forth over fifty years ago by German-American psychiatrist Karen Horney.
+The model was developed on the basis of concepts put forth over sixty years ago by German-American psychiatrist Karen Horney.
 According to the theory, there are three major, genetically determined, character traits that form the basis of personality.
 The traits are sanguinity (N), perfectionism (P) and aggression (A).
 The traits are multifaceted, or in formal terms "dependent on pleiotropic genes".

 Sanguinity (N) is the trait of sociability.
 Individuals with the trait tend to be prone to flushing, blushing, tearfulness, and they smile easily in social circumstances.
 In the extreme, it is a "search for glory", and individuals may display vanity, exhibitionism and show overt narcissistic behavior.
 Individuals having trait N are called "sanguine" types and sometimes, appropriately, "narcissistic" types.

 Aggression (A) is the well-known trait of competitiveness, often physical in nature.
 Individuals having the A trait (but lacking the N trait) tend to be inhibited in sociability and in flushing, blushing, tearfulness and smiling.
 In the extreme, the trait is a "search for power", and individuals may display physical confrontation, pugnacity and show overtly sadistic behavior.
 Individuals with the trait of aggression instinctively form "pecking orders".
 Individuals having trait A but lacking trait N are called "non-sanguine" types.